-Running a railway uses mathematics on a daily basis, from the number of wheels on a locomotive, reserving seats on coaches and working out the capacity of passangers on each train, to the amount of coal and water used by the locomotive, the number of sleepers and lengths of rail needed to repair and maintain the track.
+Running a railway uses mathematics on a daily basis, from reserving seats in carriages and working out the capacity for passengers on each train, to the amount of coal and water used by the locomotive, the number of sleepers and lengths of rail needed to repair and maintain the track.

-The Leven valley is one of the cradles of the Industrial Revolution with one of the world’s earliest Ironworks (or “Bloomery” forge) dating back to 1685.
-With the help of our new Guide Book, you can investigate how the advent of the railway helped develop the many other local industries up the valley, such as charcoal production, cotton mills, gunpowerder works, bobbin mills and advent of the Victorian tourist age with the Steamers on Lake Windermere.
+The Leven valley is one of the ‘Cradles of the Industrial Revolution’ with the construction of ironworks at Backbarrow – Bloomery Forge including a weir across the River Leven – around 1685.
+With the help of our Guide Book, you can investigate how the advent of the railway helped develop the many other local industries up the valley, such as charcoal production, cotton mills, gunpowder works, bobbin mills and advent of the Victorian tourist age with the Steamers on Lake Windermere.

 Science & Engineering

 You can cover the basic physics of steam-locomotive operation, and look at how the steam is converted in rotation of the wheels, investigate how accidents are prevented with the mechanical signalling system and look at how newer technology such as diesel engines and electric motors have replaced the older steam locomotives, and what benefits this brought to the modern railway network.

 With its diverse and stunning range of lakes, meres, rivers and valleys, it’s easy to see why the 885 square miles of the Lake District was designated a National Park in 1951, and, since 2017, a UNESCO World Heritage Site.